 A polygraph or Lie Detector test is a machine to reveal the truth from a person.
 The machine measures certain physiological responses of a person being tested such as changes in Blood pressure, Heart rate, skin conductivity, respiration, anxiety to know whether a person is being truthful or not.

-The machine is basically a computer devised software which assesses the response of a person revealing any change in the physiological responses through the graph.
+The machine is basically a computer devised software that assesses the response of a person revealing any change in the physiological responses through the graph.

-First Polygraph was invented in 1921 when John A. Larson devised a system to detect the physiological responses of a person to reveal the truth and aid in deception detection.
+First Polygraph was invented in 1921 when John A. Larson devised a system to detect the physiological responses of a person to reveal the truth and aids in deception detection.

 Although it was used by Larson in 1921 the credit also goes to William M. Marston who created systolic blood pressure tests and a psychologist Vittorio Benussi who discovered the change in respiration while saying lie.